I Am a Lot Like You! Tour

 The I Am a Lot Like You!
 Tour was an international concert tour by American singer St. Vincent, which supported her fifth studio album Masseduction (2017).
 The tour started on April 5, 2018, in Mexico City, Mexico and concluded on April 7, 2019, in Bogotá, Colombia.

-Background

-The I Am a Lot A Like You Tour was a follow-up of the previous Fear the Future Tour, promoting the Masseduction album across the world, but a departure from the one-woman show presented in the last run, since this time there was a live backing band accompanying Clark.
+The I Am a Lot Like You Tour was a follow-up of the previous Fear the Future Tour, promoting the Masseduction album across the world, but a departure from the one-woman show presented in the last run, since this time there was a live backing band accompanying Clark.

 The tour comprised mostly summer festivals, but also included some solo concerts and three rescheduled dates from the previous tour.

 Set list

 This set list is from the April 5, 2019 concert at Lollapalooza in São Paulo, Brazil.
 It is not intended to represent all concerts for the tour.